S-Abdelnabi/OoC-multi-modal-fc/index.md

 - If you want to re-crawl our evidence from the links, or crawl evidence for other subsets of the [NewsCLIPpings Dataset](https://github.com/g-luo/news_clippings), we share our [dataset collection pipeline](https://github.com/S-Abdelnabi/OoC-multi-modal-fc/tree/main/dataset_collection).
 - If you want to access our already-crawled evidence dataset, please requrest access via this [form](https://forms.gle/HZeUK1EEveGF9yEV9).
 Please note that we are still in the process of preparing the dataset for sharing.

+### Questions
+For any question, please write to: sahar.abdelnabi@cispa.de